MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsexplorer.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 Prompts users for alternate logon credentials during network-based installations.

 This setting displays the "Install Program As Other User" dialog box even when a program is being installed from files on a network computer across a local area network connection.